 1 Union joints/flange joints Required to allow for a replacement of equipment.
 2 Thermometer Required to check the performance and monitor the operation of the units.
 3 Water pressure gauge Recommended for checking the operation status.
 4 Valve Required to allow for a replacement or cleaning of the flow adjuster.
-5 Flexible joint Recommended to prevent the noise and vibration from the pump from being transmitted.
-6 Pump Use a pump that is large enough to compensate for the total water pressure loss and supply sufficient water to the unit.
-7 Air vent valve Install air venting valves to the places where air can accumulate.
-Automatic air vent valves (such as 7') are effective.
-8 Expansion tank Install an expansion tank to accommodate expanded water and to supply water.
-8' Closed expansion tank Use a closed expansion tank to help manage the concentration of brine.
-9 Water pipe Use pipes that allow for easy air purging, and provide adequate insulation.
-10 Drain valve Install drain valves so that water can be drained for servicing.
-11) Strainer Install a strainer near the unit to keep foreign materials from entering the water-side head exchanger (supplied).
-12 Flow switch Required to protect the unit.
+(5) Flexible joint Recommended to prevent the noise and vibration from the pump from being transmitted.
+6 Drain pipe Install the drain pipe with a downward inclination of between 1/100 and 1/200.
+To prevent drain water from freezing in winter, install the drain pipe as steep an angle as practically possible and minimize the straight line.
+For cold climate installation, take an appropriate measure (e.g., drain heater) to prevent the drain water from freezing.
+7 Pump Use a pump that is large enough to compensate for the total water pressure loss and supply sufficient water to the unit.
+8 Air vent valve Install air venting valves to the places where air can accumulate.
+Automatic air vent valves (such as ®') are effective.
+9 Expansion tank Install an expansion tank to accommodate expanded water and to supply water.
+10 Water pipe Use pipes that allow for easy air purging, and provide adequate insulation.
+11) Drain valve Install drain valves so that water can be drained for servicing.
+12 Strainer Install a strainer near the unit to keep foreign materials from entering the water-side head exchanger (supplied).
+13 Flow switch Required to protect the unit.